 -Gut your trout and rinse the cavity out well.
 Hang it in the shade to drip dry.
 You’ll want the fish to be dry to the touch when the fire is ready, so you may want to wipe most of the moisture off before the hang time begins.

 -Prepare a fire with many sizes of wood on hand.
 Once it’s going, prepare the base of the cooking fire by laying down chunks of cedar that are roughly the diameter of one’s wrist.
-Once they are blackened, arrange them so they are parallel to each other.
-Lay smaller pieces on top of them, perpendicularly.
+When they are blackened, arrange them so they are parallel to each other.
+Lay smaller pieces on top, perpendicularly.
 They will flare up initially, but die down as they char.
 When their yellow flames are almost gone, go get your trout.

 -Prepare the now-dry trout by spreading cooking oil on both sides of the fish.
 This will help keep it from sticking to the thick, crude Forest Service fire grate.
 Some sticking is inevitable, but this step will help you keep more- if not all- of the meat intact.